-ARTICLE XXI: TAX EXEMPTION PROVISIONS
+ARTICLE TWENTY-ONE: TAX EXEMPTION PROVISIONS

 - PROHIBITION AGAINST PRIVATE INURNMENT – No part of the net earnings of this Chapter shall inure to benefit of, or be distributable to, its members, directors or trustees, officers, or other private persons, except that the Chapter shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distribution in furtherance of the purposes of this corporation.